Buddhist Prison Ministry:

 Khunu Rinpoche “The Jewel Lamp: A Praise of Bodhicitta”

 Sukhasiddhi Foundation is thrilled to partner with the remarkable efforts of Buddhist Prison Ministry to bring the wisdom of the dharma to those who are incarcerated.
-This ministry grew out of the experiences of Susan Shannon’s work as a Buddhist chaplain in San Quentin prison over a period of 9 years.
+This ministry grew out of the experiences of Susan Shannon’s work as a Buddhist chaplain in San Quentin prison over a period of nine years.

-The Service role for Sukhasiddhi’s seasoned students and practitioners is to serve as a Homework Buddy or kalyanamrita – a spiritual friend, companion.
+The role for Sukhasiddhi’s seasoned students / practitioners is to serve as a Homework Buddy or kalyanamrita – a spiritual friend, companion.
 This is not a pen pal program, but rather an opportunity to offer acknowledgement and appreciation of an incarcerated student’s responses to BPM course books.
 First, let’s explain.

 What is the Buddhist Prison Ministry?

 Becoming a homework buddy often leads to a deeper understanding of dharma, our interconnectedness, and offers many opportunities to identify and transform your judgements, assumptions, and prejudices.
 Plus, you will join an established community of others who have been volunteering with Buddhist Prison Ministry since its inception in 2020.
+Testimonials and more info buddhistprisonministry.com/certificate-connection

-Please send an email to Lama Palden at lamapaldendrolma@gmail.com with answers to the following questions:
+First, apply by sending an email to Lama Palden at lamapaldendrolma@gmail.com with answers to the following questions:

 1. Name